15 Ideas for Celebrating New Year’s Eve at Home with Kids

-More family fun for New Year's Eve and New Year's Day can be found on our local event calendars.
-From all of us at Mommy Poppins: Happy New Year!
+More family fun for New Year's Eve and New Year's Day can be found on our local event calendars, or for more stay-at-home fun with an international flavor, check out our guide to 23 Family-Friendly New Year’s Traditions from around the World.
+However you celebrate, from all of us at Mommy Poppins: Happy New Year!

 It's like bubble wrap popping on a really big scale!
 Photo courtesy of How Does She